Understanding Psoriasis Medications (cont.)

 - How corticosteroids work: Corticosteroids decrease skin inflammation and itching.

-Who should not use these medications: Individuals with corticosteroid allergy or skin infections should not use corticosteroids.
+- Who should not use these medications: Individuals with corticosteroid allergy or skin infections should not use corticosteroids.

 - Use: Apply a thin film to affected skin areas.
 These creams or ointments are usually applied two times a day, but dosage depends on severity of the psoriasis.

 - Drug or food interactions: No interactions have been reported with topical use.

 - Adverse effects: Corticosteroids may cause adverse effects to the body if used over large areas.
 They can also cause local thinning of the skin.
 Do not use for long periods of time.
 It is best not to put bandages over the treated skin unless directed by the physician because too much of the medicine may be absorbed into the body.

 Creams and Ointments Related to Vitamin D